-Most people are aware of the strong competition side of skiing through the excellent productions on TV, Channel 4, BBC and Eurosport.
+Most people are aware of the competitive side of skiing through the excellent productions on TV, Channel 4, BBC and Eurosport.

 But many non-skiers, and a lot of those who only ski in the mountains, do not realise that there is a strong race scene amongst British skiers through all the seasons.
-How many realise that the British stars such as Alain Baxter and Chemmy Alcott also raced extensively on artificial slopes in the UK before concentrating on the World Championship scene?
+How many realise that the British stars such as Dave Ryding and Chemmy Alcott also raced extensively on artificial slopes in the UK before concentrating on the World Championship scene?

-The slalom races run mainly on the same rules as World Championships, the competitors are timed over a course marked out by alternating red and blue gates, so long as both boots and tips go through the gate they can go in any direction, but only one route is going to be quick.
-Each race has a variety of gates set from "wiggling" "Verticale" to large offset needing a lot of skill to keep the speed.
+The slalom races run mainly on the same rules as World Championships.
+The racers are timed over a course marked out by alternating red and blue gates.
+Each race has a variety of gates set from "wiggling" "Verticale" to large offset needing a lot of skill to keep the speed. .

-The race season gets into full swing after Easter when the snow starts to melt and the snow championships have finished, and there are races every week at all levels.
-From Club and Regional Fun races aimed as an introduction, through Race Leagues to the top level of races: Club Nationals and Grand Prix run by Snowsport England.
+The artificial surface race season gets into full swing after Easter when the snow starts to melt and the Alpine championships have finished.
+There are races every week at all levels: from Club and Regional Fun races aimed as an introduction, through Inter-regionals to the upper level of races: Club Nationals and GBR run by Snowsport England

-In the Race Leagues, clubs put up teams to compete all through the summer season, and the theme often varies by including direct racing head to head and relay races.
+In the ‘Fun’ level races the theme often varies by including direct racing head to head and relay races.

 MSC run two teams in the Gloucester League, and around 50 members race for the club during the season.